classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 ![inline error codes](/assets/blogpics/InlineErrorCodes.png)

-The **side-by-side preview/debugger** will make it so the user can see highlighted exactly the code that is producing what they see in the preview.
+The **[[GuidedTrack live preview]]/debugger** will make it so the user can see highlighted exactly the code that is producing what they see in the preview.
 They will know where errors that don’t produce error codes are.
 The user edits code and then is able to refresh the preview to quickly see the result alongside the code that produced it.

 ![](/assets/blogpics/debugger.gif)